pete alonso home runs

 It’s been another banner year for the Polar Bear.
 He’s played in three full seasons as a big leaguer (not counting 2020 because that was out of his control) and has three years of 30-plus homers to his name.
 The only Mets slugger with more during his career in Queens is Mike Piazza, who did it four times.

-Of course, Alonso put himself in even more exclusive company this year.
+Of course, Alonso put himself in more exclusive company this year.
 So exclusive that he’s all by himself.
 Not only did he set the organization’s single-season RBI record, but he’s the only Mets slugger in history with multiple efforts of at least 40 homers and 120 RBI.
 That’s how you immediately put your stamp on franchise record books, right?

 Alonso had gotten his season off to a decent start, but it was the month of May that set him on the trajectory he eventually took.
 Through 108 plate appearances during that section of the calendar, the first baseman slugged nine homers with a franchise-record 30 RBI and 19 runs scored.
 His 34 base hits were the most of any month, which helped lead to a .315/.398/.611 line and a 174 wRC+.